shivannis/xandr-docs-public/xandr-docs/articles/curate/control-your-deals-with-sellers.md

 ---
-title: Control Your Deals with Sellers for Curate
+title: Microsoft Curate - Control Your Deals with Sellers
 description: The article provides instructions on managing transactions with sellers, including accessing the deals screen, configuring deal review preferences, accepting or declining deals, and effectively managing deal statuses.
 ---